 Entering the Art Market: Collectors and their Passions

-The series begins at The Frick Collection on October 23 from 5:30–7:00 p.m. when the Center for the History of Collecting will present Entering the Art Market: Collectors and their Passions, a panel moderated by Nanne Dekking, founder and CEO of Artory, and chairman of TEFAF.
-Mr. Dekking will interview collectors Bernard Lumpkin and Ann Tenenbaum, who will discuss how they became interested in collecting, some of their earliest purchases, and tips for new collectors.
+Presented by the Center for the History of Collecting at the Frick Art Reference Library in tandem with Christie’s Education, this two-part began at The Frick Collection on October 23 from 5:30–7:00 p.m. with a panel moderated by Nanne Dekking, founder and CEO of Artory, and chairman of TEFAF.
+Mr. Dekking interviewed collectors Bernard Lumpkin and Ann Tenenbaum, who discussed how they became interested in collecting, some of their earliest purchases, and tips for new collectors.

-The series continues on November 6 at Christie’s from 10:00 a.m. to 12:00 p.m. when Christie’s Education will facilitate previews of the upcoming Impressionist & Modern Art and Post-War & Contemporary Art sales with department specialists.
-Led by Allegra Bettini (Associate Specialist, Head of Works on Paper, Impressionist & Modern Art Department) and Stephen Jones (Associate Vice President, Senior Writer, Post-War & Contemporary Art Department), these two private tours are a great opportunity to engage directly with a wide range of art and to increase understanding of current collecting trends.
+The event continued on November 6 at Christie’s from 10:00 a.m. to 12:00 p.m. where Christie’s Education facilitated previews of the upcoming Impressionist & Modern Art and Post-War & Contemporary Art sales with department specialists.
+The tours were led by Allegra Bettini (Associate Specialist, Head of Works on Paper, Impressionist & Modern Art Department) and Stephen Jones (Associate Vice President, Senior Writer, Post-War & Contemporary Art Department).

 2019: Film Screening